lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

 The "lxc" command line tool can talk to multiple LXD servers.
 It defaults to talking to the local one using a local UNIX socket.

+Remote operations require the following two commands having been run on the remote server:

+    lxc config set core.https_address [::]
+    lxc config set core.trust_password some-password

+The first tells LXD to bind all addresses on port 8443.
+The latter sets a trust password to be used when contacting that server.

-To talk to a remote LXD, you can simply add it with:
+Now to talk to that remote LXD, you can simply add it with:

-    lxc remote add host-a https://<ip address>:8443
+    lxc remote add host-a <ip address or DNS>

+This will prompt you to confirm the remote server fingerprint and then ask you for the password.

 And after that, use all the same command as above but prefixing the container
 and images name with the remote host like: